Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

 \subsubsection{Selection of parsimonious relations}

-Solutions of \eqref{eq:lin} have a degree of freedom corresponding to the normalization of ${\bi c}$, which is conventionally eliminated by setting one of the coefficients, say $c_1$, to 1.
-However, we generally cannot guarantee that any given term is present in the correct sparse model.
-Instead, we treat all of the terms on even footing and compute ${\bi c}$ as the right singular vector of $\mx{Q}$ corresponding to the smallest singular value.
-In fact, this is the solution of a constrained least squares problem for $\mx{Q}^T\mx{Q}{\bi c}=0$:
+Note that the linear system \eqref{eq:lin} is {\it homogeneous} and treats all terms in the library on equal terms.
+This is in contrast to SINDy \citep{brunton2016} and its variants \citep{messenger2021} that solve an {\it inhomogeneous} linear system, or many such systems in the case of SINDy-PI \citep{kaheman2020}.
+Its solutions have a degree of freedom corresponding to the normalization of ${\bi c}$, which can be eliminated by arbitrarily setting one of the coefficients, say $c_1$, to unity, as done in SINDy, or by fixing the norm of ${\bi c}$ as in this study.
+The solutions of a constrained least squares problem

-It is worth noting that, when multiple singular values of $\mx{Q}$ are small, there may be several ``good'' solutions for ${\bi c}$.
-This is a less restrictive approach compared to SINDy \citep{brunton2016} and allows a broader class of functional relations to be identified.
+are given by the right singular vector of $\mx{Q}$ corresponding to the smallest singular value.
+It is worth noting that, when multiple singular values of $\mx{Q}$ are small, there may be several ``good'' independent solutions for ${\bi c}$ representing different dominant balances.
+This is a less restrictive approach compared to SINDy and allows a broader class of functional relations to be identified.
+It is also more computationally efficient than SINDy-PI, which aims to address the same limitation.

+In order to obtain a parsimonious physical relation, we must find a sparse coefficient vector ${\bi c}^*$ such that the residual $\|\mx{Q}{\bi c}^*\|$ is comparable to the residual $\|\mx{Q}{\bi c}\|$ with dense ${\bi c}$ given by \eqref{eq:linn}.
+The identified relations either contain a single term or several terms.
+If the matrix $Q$ has been properly nondimensionalized, single-term relations will correspond to columns with small norms.
+We will use the heuristic that ${\bf f}_j = 0$ is a valid single-term relation if $\|{\bf q}_j\| \ll \sqrt{M}$, where $M$ is the number of integration domains.
+In particular, for the data without added noise, the scalar library $\mathcal{L}_0$ is found to contain terms with $\| {\bf q}_j \| \approx 10^{-6} \sqrt{M}$, which correspond to the incompressibility condition

+and its trivial corollary $p \nabla \cdot {\bf u} = 0$.
+Both single-term relations are found using data from the middle of the channel as well as data near the boundary.
+The single-term relation heuristic crucially relies on proper nondimensionalization such that velocity gradients are $O(1)$.
+A more general approach is to compare with the characteristic size of the uncontracted tensor, which in this case is the rate of strain $\nabla_i u_j$.

+The libraries should be pruned to prevent redundancy once any single-term relation is identified.
+For instance, once the incompressibility condition has been identified, the terms $\nabla \cdot {\bi u}$ and $p(\nabla \cdot {\bi u})$ can be removed from the scalar library $\mathcal{L}_0$, while ${\bi u}( \nabla \cdot {\bi u})$ and $\nabla( \nabla \cdot {\bi u})$ can be removed from the vector library $\mathcal{L}_1$.
+In contrast, prior sparsification algorithms such as SINDy \citep{brunton2016}, implicit SINDy \citep{mangan2016}, and SINDy-PI \citep{kaheman2020} are unable to identify single-term relations, as these are not examined separately.
+Note that direct identification of single-term relations is both more robust and more computationally efficient than identification through regression.